-Human beings on average make terrible financial decisions because we are extremely emotional creatures.
-Occasionally we’ll fight back against our impulses and do something smart like minimize taxes, max student loan forgiveness benefits and hold our mutual fund investments for the long term.
+Humans, on average, make terrible financial decisions because we’re extremely emotional creatures.
+Occasionally, we’ll fight back against our impulses and do something smart like minimize taxes, max student loan forgiveness programs and hold our mutual fund investments for the long-term.

-If you qualify for PSLF and don’t plan to take a private practice job for more money or go part-time for lifestyle reasons, then abandoning PSLF is a bad idea.
-Here are some of the major reasons physicians abandon PSLF.
+If you qualify for PSLF and are working one of the many public service jobs available to doctors, and don’t plan to take a private practice job for more money or go part-time for lifestyle reasons, then abandoning PSLF is a bad idea for medical school graduates.

 Maybe you’ve seen headlines like these in a major media publication.